abogoyavlensky/automigrate/README.md

 - define db schema as **models** in edn **declaratively**;
 - **automatically migrate** db schema based on models' changes;
-- create and update tables, columns and indexes without touching SQL;
-- ability to add raw SQL migration for specific cases;
+- ability to add raw SQL migration for specific cases or data migrations;
 - view raw SQL for any migration;
 - migrate to any migration in forward and backward *[:construction: under development]* directions;
 - support for PostgreSQL *[:construction: others are under development]*;

+## State

+Project is in alpha state till the `1.0.0` version, and it is not intended for production use for now.
+Breaking changes are possible.

 ## Usage